designerkamal/obopay.github.io/obopay-payment-sdk-web.md

    - Voter's Id of Parent (PARENTS_VOTER) : Front and Back

 - Self Identification (SELF_IDENTIFICATION)

     - Selfie (SELF_PHOTO)

 - Identity proof (PROOF_OF_IDENTITY)

     - School/College Student Id (STUDENT_ID) : Front and Back

 - Age proof (AGE_PROOF)

     - Birth Certificste (BIRTH_CERTIFICATE) : Front
     - SSLC Certificate (SSLC_CERTIFICATE) : Front

 For adult, one of each document type:

 - Address proof (PROOF_OF_ADDRESS)

     - Driving License of self (DRIVER_LICENSE) : Front and Back
     - Passport of self (PASSPORT) : Front and Back
     - Ration Card (RATION_CARD) : Front and Back
     - Voter's Id (VOTER) : Front and Back

 - Self Identification (SELF_IDENTIFICATION)

     - Selfie (SELF_PHOTO)

 - Identity proof (PROOF_OF_IDENTITY)

     - PAN Card (PAN_CARD) : Front

 It is important that business system remembers the status of user KYC.
-Status should have following values: UPLOADED | SUSPENDED | APPROVED.
+Status should have following values: 'UPLOADED', 'SUSPENDED' or 'APPROVED'.
 This field is updated via kycStatusUpdateUrl (Described in section below)

 Business should nudge user to fix SUSPENDED KYC based on this field.